slyduda/likemind/content/index.md

-Welcome to Likemind!
+Welcome to likemind!
 An app that aims to map organizational relationships together while taking into account actions and activities that each participate in, in an effort to increase accountability.

 ## Entities